QuadSpinner/Gaea-Docs/source/Guide/2-Graph/6-Portals.md

 When using the @graph, Portals can be used to connect nodes across different graphs.

+### Creating Portals
 Any output port in a node can be converted to a portal.
-You can create a portal in two ways:
+You can create a portal in many ways:

+<video controls><source src="/mp4/cnv-portal-create.mp4" type="video/mp4"></video>

-- @dragout a connection.
+@dragout a connection.
 In the menu that shows up, select `Make Portal`.

+<video controls><source src="/mp4/cnv-portal-create-c.mp4" type="video/mp4"></video>

+Select a node and press `C` to bring up the Connect menu.
+Select the port you wish to convert to a portal.
+You can also hold down `Ctrl` while selecting the convert menu command, and Gaea will connect a @Chokepoint to the desired port and then convert the Chokepoint into a portal.
+This is very useful to avoid having to reroute connections if you change the node itself or want to add another node after it.

+<video controls><source src="/mp4/cnv-portal-convert.mp4" type="video/mp4"></video>

-- Select one or more existing connections and press `Ctrl + P` to convert the connections into portal connections.
+You can also convert existing connections into portals.
+Select one or more connections and press `Ctrl + P` to convert the connections into portal connections.

 Once a portal is created, a small tab with the port's name will be visible next to the node.

+### Connecting to Portals

 You can connect to a portal in multiple ways: